 ![]() |

-During Autumn 1, we will be really focusing on Place Value alongside Addition and Subtraction.
+During Autumn 2, we will be focusing on the following: Fractions, Place Value, Addition and Subtraction, Multiplication and Division.

 We would like children to continue using Times Tables Rock Starts.
 Times Tables knowledge is so important!
 It is used in all areas of maths.
 If your child can rapidly recall them, this will support them when solving challenging maths fluency and problem solving questions.